 The PFinLab Canadian Investment Challenge

-This Fall, PersonalFinanceLab.com is proud to host the Canadian Investing Challenge, open for free to all Canadian high schools!
+After a great Fall challenge, PersonalFinanceLab.com is proud to host the Canadian Investing Challenge, open for free to all Canadian high schools for Spring 2021!

 The PersonalFinanceLab.com platform uses the same interface and trading engine as the previous Nipissing stock market game, so returning teachers will be familiar with how to manage their classes.
 However, the new version comes with streamlined trading rules, loads more educational resources for Economics and Personal Finance classes, the ability to build custom sessions for your class, and free access to our brand-new Budgeting Game!